plone/training/mastering_plone/zpt_2.rst

 .. note::

-    In Plone 4 without :py:mod:`plone.app.contenttypes` the template to customize would be :file:`folder_summary_view.pt`, a skin template for Archetypes that can be found in the folder :file:`Products/CMFPlone/skins/plone_content/`.
+    In Plone 4 without :mod:`plone.app.contenttypes` the template to customize would be :file:`folder_summary_view.pt`, a skin template for Archetypes that can be found in the folder :file:`Products/CMFPlone/skins/plone_content/`.
 The customized template would be :file:`Products.CMFPlone.skins.plone_content.folder_summary_view.pt`.

     The Archetypes template for News Items is :file:`newsitems_view.pt` from the same folder.
 The customized template would then have to be named :file:`Products.CMFPlone.skins.plone_content.newsitems_view.pt`.